istio/istio.io/content/en/docs/setup/upgrade/index.md

 $ istioctl x uninstall --revision istio-1-6-5
 {{< /text >}}

-If you previously installed Istio with customized installation options, you can run the following command:

-{{< text bash >}}
-$ istioctl x uninstall <your original installation options>
-{{< /text >}}

-After removal of the old control plane, only the new one still exists in the cluster:
+Confirm that the old control plane has been removed and only the new one still exists in the cluster:

 {{< text bash >}}
 $ kubectl get pods -n istio-system -lapp=istiod